-A collection of 5 years worth of 35mm photographs, documenting Los Angeles's evolving landscape and the effects of gentrification on architecture, housing, real-estate and design.
+5 years of 35mm photographs documenting Los Angeles's evolving landscape and the effects of gentrification on architecture, housing, real-estate and design.

 Like so many artists that have moved to Los Angeles, the city has become my muse.
 But my experience as a new LA based artist is different than the average transplant.
-I’ve been fortunate to see the city from the perspective of native Angelenos, thanks to my extended family that’s lived here for generations.
-Given my background I find it almost impossible not to notice the changes that I’ve witnessed this city go through just within the last 5 years.
+Thanks to my extended family that’s lived here for generations, I’ve been fortunate to see the city from the perspective of people that have lived in LA their whole life.

 Copyright 2013-2019 Lexis-Olivier Ray, 35mm Color & Black and White Film